Aging might bring changes to your sleep quality & quantity – are you prepared?

-Complicating matters is the fact melatonin levels dwindle with age, further disrupting the sleep-wake cycle.
+Complicating matters is the fact that melatonin levels dwindle with age, further disrupting the sleep-wake cycle.
 So rather than fight against your body pushing you to wake up earlier, go with the flow.
-Breus suggests going to bed earlier and tracking your sleep with a device like the S+ Sleep Sensor to really understand the change in total sleep time and quality.
+Breus suggests going to bed earlier and tracking your sleep with a smart watch or fitness tracker to understand the change in total sleep time and quality.

 Paying attention to those two areas is especially important for older adults.
 Not sleeping well can cause a depressed mood and lead to attention and memory problems, more nighttime falls, excessive daytime sleepiness and an increased reliance of over-the-counter and prescription sleep aids.

 Potential challenges of sleep in later years of life